SammyBrimberry/GoogleBigQuery_attritionClassification/instructions.md

 group by attrition
 ''').to_dataframe()
 ```
 We observe that when attrition status is true, employees are less satisfied and engaged in their work.
 When attrition status is False, average satisfaction and engagement are equal.
-To further investigate this finding, you could preform a corrleation function to determine the numerical relationship between the two columns.
+To further investigate this finding, you could preform a correlation function to determine the numerical relationship between the two columns.
 |Satisfaction|Involvement|Attrition Status|
 |-------------|--------|----------------|
 |2.77|2.77|False|